What Is a Clinical Director?

 - Be accountable for the effective delivery of behavior analytic services to clients

-- Facilitate methods for promoting good clinical performance and dealing with poor performance
+- Facilitate methods for promoting excellent clinical performance and dealing with poor performance

 - Communicate effectively